-Professor Harold Wright from the University of Alabama is one of the many faculty members who visited EIA program in the summer.
-Over the past 2 years, the University of Alabama has brought 10 students to EIA programs, and we are looking forward to welcoming the 3rd patch of Alabama students in Portugal, 2019.
+Professor Harold Wright from the University of Alabama is one of the many faculty members who joined the EIA program in the summer.
+Over the past 2 years, the University of Alabama has brought 10 students, and we are looking forward to welcoming the 3rd patch in Portugal, 2019.

-One of the most important things for students to realize is that a cultural exchange like EIA will make them more aware of the real world and face problems that they might have not been exposed to before.
+When asked about the importance of a program like this, Professor Wright says: “one of the most important things for students to realize is that a cultural exchange like EIA will make them more aware of the real world and face problems that they might have not been exposed to before.”.

 Poor business conditions can lead to innovation